 Positive, Positive, Positive

 Coaching at the youth basketball level is completely different from high school, college or the pros.
-In conclusion, if there is one thing I can stress for youth coaches is that you should always be positive throughout each basketball practice.
+If there is something I can stress for youth coaches is that you should always be positive throughout each basketball practice.

 Once you lose the players, particularly at this age, it can be tough to get them back.
-It is your job as the coach to build team spirit and keep the morale up across the roster so they are confident and ready to compete at each game.
+It is your job as the coach to build team spirit and keep the morale up across the roster.
+Resulting in a confident and ready group for each game.